Books by Dr Jonathan Haverkampf

 3. Next helpful step

-Choose one small action that fits your values, not just anxiety’s demand for certainty.
+Finally, choose one small action that fits your values, not just anxiety’s demand for certainty.
 Make it modest enough to do today.

-For a fuller guide to pacing this kind of reading, see how to use a self-help book for anxiety without getting overwhelmed.
+In addition, for a fuller guide to pacing this kind of reading, see how to use a self-help book for anxiety without getting overwhelmed.

-Buy or find the book
+Buy or find this anxiety book

-Amazon stores
+Amazon stores for the anxiety book

 Other booksellers and library discovery